2025 Solar Incentives Guide for New Baltimore, MI - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much money the ITC could save you, speak with your local New Baltimore solar panel installer.
+To best understand how the ITC will apply to your situation, speak to your local New Baltimore solar panel installer and ask for more information.

 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
 Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
 This amount will then decrease slightly on a yearly basis until the current program ends.
 Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local New Baltimore solar panel installation expert.
+The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local New Baltimore solar panel company.

 State & Local Solar Incentives